anuj34246/PingPal/README.md

 The backend includes a CRON job that:

-* Runs every hour
+- Runs every hour
-* Fetches all incomplete tasks
+- Fetches all incomplete tasks
-* Sends reminders to verified subscribers
+- Sends reminders to verified subscribers
-* Retries once on failure and alerts the admin if it still fails
+- Retries once on failure and alerts the admin if it still fails

-📍 File: `server/cron/reminder.js`
+📍 Location: `server/cron/reminder.js`

 ---

 ## 🧪 Final Test Checklist